 So how long postpartum till you can get back to the exercises and activities you love?

-When can we return to Zumba class, start holding that yoga pose we’re determined to master?
+When can we return to Zumba class, and start holding that yoga pose we’re determined to master?
 Start beating pre-pregnancy PBs in weightlifting?
-Rejoin your favourite HIIT class and work up a sweat?
+Rejoin your favorite HIIT class and work up a sweat?

-Here’s the thing, my love.
 It depends.
-There’s no one size fits all criteria for returning to high impact exercise post-baby.
+There’s no one size fits all criteria for returning to high-impact exercise post-baby.

 We start by listening to our body.
 You need to listen and look out for the signs it’s clearly giving you.

 When your body is telling you it is not ready to do what you’re asking it to do post-baby…